 Change the description on “input parameter r” and “input parameter ef” as follows in 14.9.2 (Airtime link metric and high PHY rate airtime link metric):

-input parameter r is the PHY data rate (in Mb/s).
-It represents the estimated data rate at which the mesh STA would transmit a nominal frame containing a frame body of standard size Bt based on current link conditions; its estimation is dependent on local implementation of rate adaptation
+input parameter r is the estimated PHY data rate (in Mb/s) at which the mesh STA would transmit a nominal frame containing a frame body of size Bt based on current link conditions; its estimation is dependent on local implementation of rate adaptation

-input parameter ef is the frame error rate for a nominal frame containing a frame body of size Bt.
-It is the probability that when a nominal frame containing a frame body of standard size Bt is transmitted at the PHY data rate r, the frame is corrupted due to transmission error; its estimation is a local implementation choice.
+input parameter ef is the estimated frame error rate.
+It is the probability that when a nominal frame containing a frame body of size Bt is transmitted at the PHY data rate r, the frame is corrupted; its estimation is a local implementation choice.
 Failures due to exceeding Mesh TTL should not be included in this estimate as they are not correlated with link performance

 Reference: